-I am a sociologist at the University of Cambridge and postdoctoral research associate at the Faculty of Education.
+I am a research associate at the Faculty of Education, associate researcher at Centre for Global Knowledge Studies at Centre for research in arts, social sciences and humanities, and member of the Social Ontology Group at the University of Cambridge.
 I have a PhD in social anthropology, and am doing one in sociology.

 I have a deep fascination with how humans, as individuals and societies, acquire, organize, classify, and process knowledge – both about their surroundings and about themselves.
 I believe these questions are essential to understanding who we are, as well as what we (can) do – in other words, they have social and political implications.
 Since these implications can be both good and bad – given knowledge is inherently neither – my work is concerned with showing how specific practices of knowledge production and configurations of power lead to specific outcomes for different individuals and groups, and how we can ensure this happens in the least oppressive way possible.
 This means I harbour a particular dislike for inequality and injustice, especially in ways enabled/made possible in and through systems and institutions of knowledge production, including universities.